 - 68. Māori were disproportionately represented in care.
-The care provided to tamariki, rangatahi and pakeke Māori in care was largely determined by Pākehā authorities rather than Māori authorities.
+The care provided to tamariki Māori, rangatahi Māori and pakeke in care was largely determined by Pākehā authorities rather than Māori authorities.
 It has largely been for Pākehā rather than Māori authorities to decide whether or not abuse has occurred, if so, what the responses to that abuse should be, and what should be done to prevent further abuse. - 69.
 The Government prevented Māori from assuming their role in caring for tamariki, rangatahi and pakeke Māori.
-The State has acknowledged that Māori solutions and perspectives have historically been ignored across the care and protection system (that is, the system providing care for children and young people who came under relevant child welfare law). - 70.
+The State has acknowledged that Māori solutions and perspectives have historically been ignored across the care and protection system (that is, the system providing care for children and young people who came under relevant child welfare law).37 - 70.
 Respect for te Tiriti o Waitangi rights including tino rangatiratanga, and Māori self-determination rights, requires a different approach.
-The Inquiry sets out what that approach should be in its recommendations in Part 9 of this report.
+The Inquiry sets out what that approach should be in its Inquiry recommendations.